 Natural cordage is both vital to survival skills and a satisfying and rewarding process in itself.
 For those wanting to develop their wilderness skills, the process of making natural cord is an essential step to the further construction of fishing line and bowstrings for hunting, for lashing poles for shelters and bundles.
 As well as thousand other uses that can make the difference between a pleasant bushcraft experience and a miserable one.

 Whilst foraging is often seen as simply the art of gleaning food from nature, bushcraft skills such as producing cordage from the natural environment allow for a far wider range of foraging experiences, as well as providing the opportunity to develop an amazing ability to make a cord or string from unlikely appearing materials.

-Brambles and grasses offer a good range of cordage possibilities, although the preferred plant-based cordage in the UK is probably nettle, partly because they are so readily available for so much of the year and partly because nettle offers a superior cordage owing to the length of fibre available and the ease of working with the nettle fibre.
-Nettle makes a cord or braid that can be used effectively for most purposes and can even be woven to make a durable if coarse fabric – as is proved by the fact that World War I knapsacks were woven from nettle fibre!
+Brambles and grasses offer a good range of cordage possibilities, although the preferred plant-based cordage in the UK is probably nettle.
+This is partly because they are so readily available for so much of the year, partly because nettle offers a superior cordage owing to the length of fibre available as well as the ease of working with the nettle fibre itself.
+Nettle makes a cord or braid that can be used effectively for most purposes and can even be woven to make a durable, if coarse, fabric – as is proven by the fact that World War I knapsacks were woven from nettle fibre!